ArtlyStyles/Lanenet-TensorRT-for-Jetson-Xaiver/README.md

 # Lanenet-TensorRT-for-Jetson-Xaiver

 I trained the Lanenet (https://github.com/MaybeShewill-CV/lanenet-lane-detection) on desktop and was able to run the trained mode with TensorRT on Nvidia Jetson AGX Xavier.
 The lanenet part is about 90ms for a 640x360 image on Xavier.
 I was able to use lanenet on Xavier to drive a robocar autonomously along sidewalks without using any other algorithms https://twitter.com/SmallpixelCar/status/1297556145993707521.
-You can also find other information related how I use lanenet on a real car on the same Twitter feed.
+You can also find other information related how I used lanenet on a real car on the same Twitter feed https://twitter.com/SmallpixelCar/status/1283135727534870528.

 Here are some tips how to make it work and faster.